 Bigger crowds are expected this year for the summit finish on a Saturday, when many people are off work.

-Eric Smith, the Tour of California course director, said races
+Eric Smith, the Tour of California course director, said races to summits have been staged safely and orderly.

 "Diablo presents a challenge, but we have encountered similar situations and similar geologies for races," he said.